-Tanzania National Parks provide the visitors with numerous natural wonders and is a wildlife paradise.
-The main attractions of Tanzania Safari are national parks, game reserves, uncountable delightful wildlife, and 1,100 bird species with diverse landscape.
+Tanzania National Parks provide visitors with numerous natural wonders and is a wildlife paradise.
+The main attractions of Tanzania Safari are national parks, game reserves, uncountable delightful wildlife, and 1,100 bird species with a diverse landscape.

-Not only Kilimanjaro the country offers some more great range of mountains.
+Not only Kilimanjaro the country offers some more great ranges of mountains.
 Other mountains you can explore are Mt.
 Ol Doinyo Lengai, Mount Meru, Usambara Mountain Range, and the Udzungwa Mountains in the country.
 The Best Time To Visit Tanzania is the dry season from June-September.

 - Western Circuit

 - Eastern Circuit

 - Southern Circuit